 As it turns out, authoritative parenting can have a hugely positive impact on a child’s life, and that is a scientific fact.
 Aside from being well-adjusted, kids raised by this type of parent will also be creative, curious and self-motivated.
 They will have good social skills and form strong connections with people according to Developmental Science.

 Not only is authoritative parenting proven to work, it also aligns with what I feel when I am parenting from the heart.
 With science on your side, this is one parenting approach that is a no-brainer.
 Want to connect with other like-minded parents?
-Head to our Facebook Group. and tell us what you think about this.
+Tell us what you think about this in the comments below.